datalatte-ai/.github/profile/README.md

             alt="follow on Twitter"></a>
 </p>

-# Datalatte: Empowering Connections Through Personal Knowledge Graphs
+# Datalatte: Private Human Connections with Self-sovereign Knowledge Graphs

 Datalatte is a decentralized application (dApp) that enhances human connections by leveraging self-sovereign personal knowledge graphs.
 We enable individuals to own and utilize their personal data to create meaningful connections, starting with professional networking at conferences and events.